$K$-theory of AF-algebras from braided C*-tensor categories: Explicit computations

 \subsection{SU(3)}

-The following result can be deduced from the work of Handelman-Rossmann \cite{HR1,HR2} and Handelman \cite{H1,H2} (and is also related to the work of Price \cite{P}).
+The following result can be deduced from the work of Handelman--Rossmann \cite{HR1,HR2} and Handelman \cite{H1,H2} (and is also related to the work of Price \cite{P}).
 More specifically, it is a corollary of the main result of \cite{H2}.

 \begin{theorem} As ordered rings,

 where the positive cone on the right hand side is

 for a certain compact set $\mathcal{Y}\subset [0,\infty)^{\times 2}$, which is described below, and the product on $K_0(A(\mathbf{Rep}(\mathrm{SU}(3)),\pi_{(1,0)}))\cong K_0(M_{3^\infty}^{\mathrm{SU}(3)})$ is induced by the $*$-homomor\-phism $M_{3^\infty}\otimes M_{3^\infty}\to M_{3^\infty}$ that interlaces the tensor factors. \end{theorem}